buxh/Buxh/README.md

 ### Buxh

-You can contact me on discord and telegram
+You can contact me on discord

 [![Discord Status, if this text is visible and blue that means that the host or discord status thing is in maintenance/down](https://discord.c99.nl/widget/theme-4/757174181539610644.png)](https://discord.gg/fakemen)